 Back-to-School Toolkit: What You Need for Day 1

 At the start of the school year, teachers are incredibly busy and may not take the time to read your child’s entire IEP right away.
-You can make sure they prioritize your kid’s most important support needs by creating an IEP at a glance.
-This one- or two-page document briefly explains your child’s strengths, where they need support, and their most important goals.
+You can make sure they prioritize your kid’s most important support needs by creating an “All About Me” with an IEP summary.
+This document briefly explains your child’s strengths, where they need support, and their most important goals.

-Check out our template that you can use to make your own “All About Me” for teachers and school therapists.
-This template also includes a space to include your vision statement, your child’s strengths, what they’re working on, and what teachers need to know about working with them.
+If you're an Undivided member, check out our “All About Me” template that you can customize to introduce your child to teachers and school therapists.
+This template includes a space to include your vision statement, your child’s strengths, what they’re working on, and what teachers need to know about working with them.
 It’s a wealth of knowledge that teachers will be able to refer to quickly!

 Schedule a campus orientation tour